-Houston DWI/DUI lawyers can help after a Harris County arrest for driving under the influence.
-Your Houston criminal lawyers can also ensure the Harris County district attorney does not attempt to make an example out of you, leaving you with Harris County criminal records, and even potentially Harris County jail Texas.
-If you have wondered what the difference between a DWI and a DUI are, you should know that they differ from state to state.
+Houston DWI Lawyers or Houston DUI Lawyers can help after a Harris County Arrest for DUI (driving under the influence) or DWI in Texas.
+Your Houston Criminal Lawyers can also try to ensure the Harris County District Attorney does not attempt to make an example out of you, leaving you with Harris County Criminal Records, and even potentially spending time in Harris County Jail Texas.
+If you have wondered what the difference between a DWI in Texas and a DUI in Texas are, you should know that they differ from state to state.
 In the state of Texas, a DUI (driving under the influence) and a DWI (driving while intoxicated) are often used interchangeably, however legally they refer to people of different age groups, and result in different legal consequences.

-The Differences Between a DWI and a DUI in the State of Texas - Under Texas Penal Code Section 49.04, if you are charged with DWI, this means you were operating a motor vehicle while lacking “normal” mental or physical faculties because you have either consumed too much alcohol, too much of a controlled substance, or you have a blood alcohol concentration of 0.08 percent or higher.
-If you fall under one of those categories, and you are over the age of 21, then you will be charged with DWI—although if your charges involve controlled substances, you could also face separate drug charges.
+The Differences Between a DWI in Texas and a DUI in Texas - Under Texas Penal Code Section 49.04, if you are charged with DWI in Texas, this means you were operating a motor vehicle while lacking “normal” mental or physical faculties because you have either consumed too much alcohol, too much of a controlled substance, or you have a blood alcohol concentration (BAC) of 0.08 percent or higher.
+If you fall under one of those categories, and you are over the age of 21, then you will be charged with DWI in Texas - although if your charges involve controlled substances, you could also face separate drug charges.

-A DWI in the state of Texas is classified as a Class B misdemeanor, however could potentially be bumped up to a Class A misdemeanor if your BAC was over 0.15 percent.
-Do not make the mistake of thinking a misdemeanor is not all that serious—in the state of Texas, both Class A and Class B misdemeanor charges can have serious repercussions, both legal and otherwise, requiring experienced Houston DWI/DUI attorneys.
+A DWI in Texas is classified as a Class B misdemeanor, however could potentially be bumped up to a Class A misdemeanor if your BAC was over 0.15 percent.
+Do not make the mistake of thinking a misdemeanor is not all that serious—in the state of Texas, both Class A and Class B misdemeanor charges can have serious repercussions, both legal and otherwise, requiring experienced Houston DWI Attorneys / Houston DUI Attorneys.

-A DUI, on the other hand, while still requiring knowledgeable Houston DWI/DUI lawyers falls under different Texas DWI/DUI laws.
+A DUI, on the other hand, while still requiring knowledgeable Houston DWI Lawyers / Houston DUI Lawyers falls under different Texas DWI Laws / Texas DUI Laws.
 Although DUI means driving under the influence, the difference in a DUI and a DWI lies in the age of the accused.
 Under Texas Penal Code Section 106.041, driving under the influence encompasses a person under the age of 21, who has any detectable amount of alcohol in his or her system.
 DUI in the state of Texas is a Class C misdemeanor.

-There is one important caveat here: Even a person who is under the age of 21 could potentially be charged with DWI instead of DUI if his or her BAC is high enough.
+There is one important caveat here: Even a person who is under the age of 21 could potentially be charged with DWI in Texas instead of DUI in Texas if his or her BAC is high enough.
 Consumption of alcohol is not the only reason you could be charged with a DUI if you are under the age of 21, since the state of Texas has no tolerance toward minors driving with drugs in their systems.
-It is possible that those who are convicted of a DUI while a minor could have the conviction expunged once they turn 21.
+It is possible that those who are convicted of a DUI in Texas while a minor could have the conviction expunged once they turn 21.

-Penalties for DWI vs. Penalties for DUI in the State of Texas - If you are convicted of DWI in the state of Texas, you could face the following penalties:
+Penalties for DWI in Texas vs. Penalties for DUI in Texas - If you are convicted of DWI in Texas, you could face the following penalties:

 - You will spend a minimum of 72 hours in jail;